puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

     vim pasture/templates/pasture_config.yaml.epp

-The first element of an EPP template should always be a **parameter tag**.
+Best practice is to begin your EPP template with a **parameter tag**.
 This declares which parameters your template will accept and allows you to set their default values.
-Though this tag isn't technically required for an EPP template to work, explicitly declaring your variables here will make your template more readable and easier to maintain.
-It's also generally good practice to add a comment to the beginning of the file to let people who might come across it know that it's managed by Puppet so they don't attempt to make manual changes, only to have them reverted the next time Puppet runs.
+A template will work without this tag, but explicitly declaring your variables here will make your template more readable and easier to maintain.

+It's also good practice to add a comment to the beginning of the file to let people who might come across it know that it's managed by Puppet and any manual changes they make will be reverted the next time Puppet runs.
 This comment is intended to be included directly in the final file, so remember to use the comment syntax native to the file format you're working with.

+The beginning of your template should look like the following.
+We'll explain the details of the syntax below.

 ```
 <%- | $pasture_port      = '80',